Canelaguil/CluedoPredicates/README.md

 towards the player.

 ### Testing your story
 To make it easier to skip to the part of your story that you want to test there are a few commands you can type instead of typing enter when you go to the next card.
-Be aware that this isn't the case when Jaqcards is waiting for user input.
+Be aware that this isn't the case when CluedoPredicates is waiting for user input.
 ```
 whereami - prints the index of the current card
 goto [index] - jumps to the specified index